algosec/connectivity-risk-analysis-action/README.md

 ### Email/Teams/Slack Integrations

-Github provides integrations between Github and Email/Teams/Slack, given you defined and subscribed the relevant features on your repository/organization.
-The input is the same for all integrations using Github Flavored Markdown, and the output is being renderend by each client in a different way.
-You can read more about Email/Teams/Slack integrations in the following links:
+GitHub can send notifications via email and integrate with MS Teams and Slack.
+See GitHub documentation for instructions to configure notifications and integrations in the following links:

 https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications

 https://github.com/marketplace/microsoft-teams-for-github

 https://github.com/marketplace/slack-github

+#### Note: Appearance of output may be subject to email/MS Teams/Slack capabilities.